mohamed255255/Parking-Reservation-System/README.md

   - Users only see slots that fit their vehicle size

 - ⏳ **Real-Time Notifications** **(---- On going ----)**
-  - Users can request "remind me later" when slots are unavailable and get notified when it's avaiable
+  - Users can request "remind me later" when slots are unavailable and get notified

 - 🚗 **Reservation**
   - **Creating a Reservation**